Nova-archx86/dotfiles/README.md

 This repo just contains configuration files and scripts for my semi-minimal arch linux build

 ### Installation:
-clone the repo recursively using your tool of choice:
+clone the repo using your tool of choice:

     git clone https://github.com/Nova-archx86/dotfiles